Cramping After IUI: Is It Normal?

 Conclusion:

 In the majority of cases, cramping after an IUI is not so painful.
 It usually is a minor pain that subsides very soon.
 Taking a pain reliever advised by your doctor can be helpful.
-Remember to take a rest as much as you can.
+Remember to rest as much as you can.
 Contact your doctor immediately if you have severe cramping accompanied by other symptoms.

-We can help you if you are ready to expand your family but need some help to make it happen.
+We can help you if you are ready to expand your family but need help to make it happen.
 We will arrange a consultation, and you can be confident that the IUI treatment will be priced to fit your budget.

 Patient Feedback